 - Residents who are reluctant or fearful to report any wrongdoing.

-A nursing home or other type of long-term care facility may be found liable in a variety of circumstances.
-Causes of action can include issues related to negligence, abuse, false imprisonment, or violating criminal statutes.
+A nursing home or long-term care facility may liable in various circumstances.
+Causes of action can include negligence, abuse, false imprisonment, or violating criminal statutes.

-In addition, nursing homes and the majority of the staff are required to maintain certifications or licenses.
-In conjunction with civil or criminal penalties, individuals may also face violations related to their licensing, maintenance, and basic operation.
+In addition, nursing homes and most staff must maintain certifications or licenses.
+Along with civil or criminal penalties, individuals may also face other violations.
+Such as related to their licensing, maintenance, and basic operation.